 Catholic 2 1

 Males 9% 7%

 Women 11 8

 Source: Metaformation Inc. and American Culture & Faith Institute, 2018.
 Samples sizes: 2016 = 6,000; 2018 = 6,000.

 About the Research

 Born again Christians are people who consider themselves as Christian and believe that when they die they will go to Heaven only because they have confessed their sins and accepted Jesus Christ as their Savior.
 Being born again is NOT based on describing oneself as “born again” and it is not based on church attendance.
-Born again Christians are about 30% of the adult population.
+In our surveys, born again Christians represent 30% of the adult population.